samuelohterion/AlgebraWithSTL/docs/README.md

 3. Use the code by yourself!

 ## otherwise
-1. create some make file by yourself main.cpp depends on algebra.hpp and codeprinter.hpp
+1. Create some make file by yourself
+    ( main.cpp depends on algebra.hpp and codeprinter.hpp )
-2. use it
+2. Use it
 3. Watch the output!
 4. Use the code by yourself!